ElementsProject/lightning/doc/lightning-fundchannel_complete.7.md

 `fundchannel_complete` is a lower level RPC command.
 It allows a user to complete an initiated channel establishment with a connected peer.

-*id* is the node id of the remote peer.

-*psbt* is the transaction to use for funding (does not need to be signed but must be otherwise complete).

 Note that the funding transaction MUST NOT be broadcast until after channel establishment has been successfully completed, as the commitment transactions for this channel are not secured until this command